 A Financial Power of Attorney is a document created to appoint an individual or organization to handle your financial and other affairs if you become incapacitated or are otherwise incapable of making financial decisions on your own.
-With a properly designed and implemented Financial Power of Attorney you, not the court, chooses the person authorized to make important financial decisions on your behalf.
+With a properly designed and implemented Financial Power of Attorney you, not the court, chooses the person authorized to make important financial and legal decisions on your behalf.
 This is extremely important because without such a legal document, the court could very well appoint someone you do not trust or simply don’t want to make these decisions.

 A Financial Power of Attorney can provide broad and extensive powers to make decisions on your behalf, including:

 Determining the best person to serve as your Financial Agent is obviously an important decision.

 In the state of Arizona, there is a “springing” power of attorney and a “durable” power of attorney.